AmbiqAI/neuralSPOT/examples/har/README.md

 1. Compile and flash the NeuralSPOT HAR example
 2. Connect the second USB cable to your laptop - you'll now have 2 USB connections between the EVB and the laptop
     1. Monitor the EVB SWO printout - you should see "Press Button 0 to begin calibration"
     2. The second connection will mount as a USB TTY device.
-On a Mac, it'll look something like `/dev/tty.usbmodem1234561`
+On a Mac, it'll look something like `/dev/tty.usbmodem1234561`, on PC it'll be `COMx` or similar.
-    3. Look for the USB TTC device - if it doesn't pop up, there is a problem.
+    3. Look for the USB TTY device - if it doesn't pop up, there is a problem.
 It won't show up until "Press Button" shows up, so make sure you got that far.

 3. Start the laptop-side RPC server.
 It should say "Wait for client to send a eRPC request"
 4. Press the EVB button